 A genuine U.S. book publishing service typically provides the following:

-In the U.S., editing costs usually range from $0.01–$0.06 per word, depending on the depth of service.
-Legit providers show you track changes and editor notes, vanity presses often skip this step.
+In the U.S., editing costs usually range from $0.01 to $0.06 per word, depending on the depth of service.
+Legit providers show you track changes and editor notes; vanity presses often skip this step.

 Retailers reject files if margins are off, barcodes are misplaced, or fonts are unlicensed.
 A professional design ensures your book is print-ready on day one.